Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	; c = 30
 	; b = 2

+To figure out how this works, we can look back at that Quote from the WaterBear Documentation. `acc` is the high 8 bits and `c` is the low 8 bits of our 16-Bit Number.
+That means that of the total possible value of 65535 (2^16, minus one for 0), `c` represents the smallest 1-255, and `acc` represents the other 65,280.
+In other words, the 16-Bit Number is one long Binary Entry, and `c` represents the last 8 digits, on the right, whereas `acc` conversely represents the first 8 digits, on the left.
 We can then draw up our 10 Digits, and call on them accordingly after running `div` with a Divisor of 10 for each "Column" of our Number.